oscarmatallana/42-Piscine/README.md

 # 📘 Project Overview

-This repository contains a collection of exercises and projects completed during my Piscine and core training at 42 Berlin 🚀
+This repository contains a collection of exercises and projects completed during my Piscine at 42 Berlin 🚀

 The focus of these projects is not only to learn the C language, but also to develop a strong understanding of:
 - low-level programming